Course - Tax Law I - BBOA2010

 Further on evaluation

-Mandatory work requirement that must be approved in order to sit for the exam.
+There is a mandatory coursework requirement in the course, this must be approved in order to take the exam.
 The work requirement can be submitted in groups or individually.

 Course materials